 The physical scope of the TOE is shaded in Figure 2.
-Main part of the TOE is in the MFD's controller firmware and provided as "Data Security Kit MX-FR22 (DSK)", an optional product for Sharp MFDs to enhance security coming with two ROM boards and a USB memory device.
-Part of the security function is included in the MFD's HDC, which is also within the scope of the TOE.
+The main part of the TOE is in the MFD's controller firmware and provided as "Data Security Kit MX-FR33 (DSK)", an optional product for Sharp MFDs to enhance security coming with a ROM board and a USB memory device.
+Part of the security functions is included in the MFD's HDC, which is also within the scope of the TOE.